Santhosh5181/Santhosh5181/README.md

 - 👋 Hi, I’m @Santhosh Kumar Sankoju
-- 👀 I’m interested in Learning,Eating,Sleeping...
-Repeat
+- 👀 I’m working as a Senior Software Engineer in Cognizant
 - 🌱 I’m currently learning Advanced topics of the .net and bdd
 - 💞️ I’m looking to collaborate on new technologies
-- 📫 How to reach me ...
-Santhosh5181
+- 📫 How to reach me - Santhosh5181

 <!---
 Santhosh5181/Santhosh5181 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.